Foley Carrier Services

 • Annual limited query for every active CDL driver at least once every 12 months

 Running queries for new hires but skipping the annual requirement is a separate violation from skipping pre-employment.
-Two different citations if both are missing.
+These are separate regulatory requirements and may be cited independently if missing.

 DQF Timeline Summary